Effect-TS/effect/packages/platform/README.md

 ## Routing

-Routing refers to how an application’s endpoints (URIs) respond to client requests.
+Routing refers to how an application's endpoints (URIs) respond to client requests.

 You define routing using methods of the `HttpServer.router` object that correspond to HTTP methods; for example, `HttpServer.router.get()` to handle GET requests and `HttpServer.router.post` to handle POST requests.
 You can also use `HttpServer.router.all()` to handle all HTTP methods.